-- -Local Risk Committee: the Local Risk Committee is a corporate control body appointed to make decisions relating to compliance, underwriting, fraud and misconduct topics for the different businesses performed within Swiss Life (Luxembourg) S.A.. - Private Wealth Management Committee: this committee is an ultimate decision making body responsible for the business matters in relation to individual insurance activities for the Global Private Wealth Solutions segment. - Global Employee Benefits Management Committee: this committee is an ultimate decision making body responsible for the business matters related to the Global Employee Benefits Solutions business. - -Swiss Life Luxembourg Product Board which is responsible for monitoring, supervising and controlling the development, maintenance and distribution of all insurance products and solutions within the Global Private Wealth Solutions business. - Swiss Life Luxembourg Sales Quality Review Board which is responsible for assessing the shortfalls of quality and/or violations of Swiss Life's internal standards by all relevant staff, directly or indirectly bearing a commercial, sales function, both employees and self-employed consultants, who are performing their activities for the benefit, and in the interest, of the Company. - Audit Committee reporting directly to the Board of Directors, established newly in accordance with the law of the Grand Duchy of Luxembourg of 23 July 2016.
+- -Private Wealth Management Team: this committee is an ultimate decision making body responsible for the business matters in relation to individual insurance activities for the Global Private Wealth Solutions segment. - Global Employee Benefits Management Team: this committee is an ultimate decision making body responsible for the business matters related to the Global Employee Benefits Solutions business. - Audit Committee reporting directly to the Board of Directors, established in accordance with the law of the Grand Duchy of Luxembourg of 23 July 2016.
 Its functions and responsibilities are outlined by Article 52 (6) of the precited law, and include the following: - communication to the Company's Board of Directors of the results of the statutory audit and explanations of the role played by the Audit Committee in this process; - monitoring of the financial reporting process and making recommendations or proposals to ensure its integrity; - monitoring of the effectiveness of the Company's internal quality control and risk management systems and, where applicable, the Company's internal audit, with respect to the financial information of the audited entity; - -monitoring of the statutory audits of the annual and consolidated financial statements, in particular their execution; - review and monitoring of the independence of external auditors or approved audit firms or, where applicable, audit firms, in particular as regards the merits of the provision of non-audit services to the audited entity; - responsibility for the selection procedure of the external auditor(s) or audit firm(s).